Breast Health: Preventive Care

 See your healthcare provider right away if you notice any of these changes.

-The U.S. Preventive Services Task Force (USPSTF) and the ACS don't recommend doing
+The U.S. Preventive Services Task Force (USPSTF) and the ACS don't advise doing breast

-breast cancer.
-Talk with your healthcare provider about the benefits and limits of
+cancer.
+Talk with your healthcare provider about if you should do them.

 Clinical breast exam (CBE)

 Your routine physical exam might include a clinical breast exam (CBE) by a healthcare

 provider or nurse trained to check breast problems.
 The American College of Obstetricians

 Between ages 25 and 39, women should be offered a CBE by a healthcare provider every